Kirloxious/CSI3540_labs/README.md

 Alexandre Ringuette
 300251252

-Repo for labs in CSI3540
+Repository for all assignments in CSI3540